• 10 percent of homeless adults are veterans.

 • 70 percent of veterans served by the VA have dealt with chronic homelessness and unemployment.

 • 14 percent of veterans served by the VA have families.

-Every night, an estimated 50,000 veterans are living on the streets.
+Every night, as many as 47,000 veterans are living on the streets.
 Each with a different story, they all shared a common pledge: to support and defend this country.
 Their service is done.
 Now, it’s the Elks’ turn to serve.

 In partnership with the Department of Veterans Affairs, the Elks National Veterans Service Commission has pledged to help end veteran homelessness, and ensure that every veteran has the safe, stable home they deserve.
 To accomplish this goal, we need your help!